Management in Community Services

 Letter to Students

-This handbook has been prepared to provide further information about academic standards, guidelines and processes specific to the Community and Social Services Management Program.
+This handbook has been prepared to provide further information about academic standards, guidelines and processes specific to the Management in Community Services Program.
 Reading, understanding and following the information in this handbook is an important first step in your continued success in this program and your chosen profession.
 The handbook has been compiled with careful consideration for your personal and professional growth during your year at the college.
 If you do not understand any of the information in this handbook, please ask the Faculty, Program Coordinator or Chair for an explanation.

 In addition to this Program Handbook, the Conestoga Student Guide outlines important policies and procedures for you to follow.
 This handbook is a supplement to, but not a replacement for, the Conestoga Student Guide.